Challenges demand institutions’ joint response: Gen Bajwa

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: Chief of the Army Staff (COAS) General Qamar Javed Bajwa on Tuesday said that our nation has given innumerable sacrifices for attainment of peace.
-Our internal and external challenges demand a comprehensive national response and the army, in coordination with other institutions of the state, is fully engaged in enabling that response.
+RAWALPINDI: Chief of Army Staff (COAS) General Qamar Javed Bajwa on Tuesday said that our nation has given innumerable sacrifices for attainment of peace.
+Our internal and external challenges demand a comprehensive national response and Army, in coordination with other institutions of the state, is fully engaged in enabling that response.

-The COAS was interacting with the participants of 3rd National Security Workshop, Balochistan, here at the GHQ.
-The interaction was part of a three-week workshop being held at Quetta, says an Inter-Services Public Relations press release.
+The COAS was interacting with participants of 3rd National Security Workshop Balochistan here at the GHQ.
+The interaction was part of three weeks workshop being held at Quetta, says an Inter-Services Public Relations press release.

 Gen Bajwa reiterated that prosperity of Pakistan is linked with prosperity of Balochistan.
-Participants thanked the COAS for the opportunity of security workshop provided by the army, saying that they feel reinvigorated to play their part in national development.
+Participants thanked the COAS for opportunity of security workshop provided by the Army, saying that they feel reinvigorated to play their part in national development.

-RAWALPINDI: Chief of the Army Staff (COAS) General Qamar Javed Bajwa on Tuesday said that our nation has given innumerable sacrifices for attainment of peace.
-Our internal and external challenges demand a comprehensive national response and the army, in coordination with other institutions of the state, is fully engaged in enabling that response.
+RAWALPINDI: Chief of Army Staff (COAS) General Qamar Javed Bajwa on Tuesday said that our nation has given innumerable sacrifices for attainment of peace.
+Our internal and external challenges demand a comprehensive national response and Army, in coordination with other institutions of the state, is fully engaged in enabling that response.

-The COAS was interacting with the participants of 3rd National Security Workshop, Balochistan, here at the GHQ.
-The interaction was part of a three-week workshop being held at Quetta, says an Inter-Services Public Relations press release.
+The COAS was interacting with participants of 3rd National Security Workshop Balochistan here at the GHQ.
+The interaction was part of three weeks workshop being held at Quetta, says an Inter-Services Public Relations press release.

 Gen Bajwa reiterated that prosperity of Pakistan is linked with prosperity of Balochistan.
-Participants thanked the COAS for the opportunity of security workshop provided by the army, saying that they feel reinvigorated to play their part in national development.
+Participants thanked the COAS for opportunity of security workshop provided by the Army, saying that they feel reinvigorated to play their part in national development.